splurge/splurge/README.md

 This assumes that you're a developer and have downloaded all of the data files from Scholars Portal into the `app/splurge/data/` directory.

-TODO: Add test data to the repo so this works out of the box for non-developers.

 Run this:

     $ cd app/splurge